paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-018-employee-retirement-income-security-program.md

 ### Statutory Notes

 #### References in Text
 The District of Columbia Nonprofit Corporation Act, referred to in subsec. (b), is Pub.
 L. 87–569, Aug.
 6, 1962, 76 Stat.
-265, as amended, which is not classified to the Code.
+265, which is not classified to the Code.

 This chapter, referred to in subsecs. (b)(3), (4), (8), (d)(6), and (i), was in original “this Act”, meaning Pub.
 L. 93–406, known as the Employee Retirement Income Security Act of 1974.
 Titles I, III, and IV of such Act are classified principally to this chapter.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1001 of this title](./chapter-018-employee-retirement-income-security-program.md#section-1001) and Tables.

 The Federal Insurance Contributions Act, referred to in subsec. (g)(1), is act Aug.
 16, 1954, ch.
 736, §§ 3101, 3102, 3111, 3112, 3121 to 3128, 68A Stat.
-415, as amended, which is classified generally to chapter 21 (§ 3101 et seq.) of Title 26, Internal Revenue Code.
+415, which is classified generally to chapter 21 (§ 3101 et seq.) of Title 26, Internal Revenue Code.
 For complete classification of this Act to the Code, see [section 3128 of Title 26](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section3128&num=0&edition=prelim) and Tables.

 The Federal Unemployment Tax Act, referred to in subsec. (g)(1), is act Aug.
 16, 1954, ch.
 736, §§ 3301 to 3311, 68A Stat.
-454, as amended, which is classified generally to chapter 23 (§ 3301 et seq.) of Title 26.
+454, which is classified generally to chapter 23 (§ 3301 et seq.) of Title 26.
 For complete classification of this Act to the Code, see [section 3311 of Title 26](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section3311&num=0&edition=prelim) and Tables.

-The Federal Advisory Committee Act, referred to in subsec. (h)(8), is Pub.
-L. 92–463, Oct.
-6, 1972, 86 Stat.
-770, as amended, which is set out in the Appendix to Title 5, Government Organization and Employees.

 #### Codification
 A prior subsec. (c), as originally enacted by section 4002 of Pub.
 L. 93–406, amended [section 5108 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5108&num=0&edition=prelim), Government Organization and Employees.
 Subsec. (g)(3) amended section 846 of former Title 31, Money and Finance.

 #### Amendments
+2022—Subsec. (h)(8).
+Pub.
+L. 117–286 substituted “Chapter 10 of title 5” for “The Federal Advisory Committee Act”.

 2012—Subsec. (c).
 Pub.
 L. 112–141, § 40231(d), amended subsec. (c) generally.
 See Codification note above.

 Subsec. (d).
 Pub.
 L. 112–141, § 40231(a)(1), designated existing provisions as par.
 (1) and added pars.
 (2) to (7).